Skyhawk172/CleaningData/Codebook.md

 These signals were used to estimate variables of the feature vector for each
 pattern: 'XYZ' is used to denote 3-axial signals in the X, Y and Z directions respectively.

-#### Summary Choices

-For the purpose of clarity, we down selected only the "mean()" and "std()" variables from  the original dataset.
-Moreover, the values reported in the tidy dataset are average values for each subject and activity.

 #### Variable Units